 The Executive Summary is NOT an introduction.
-Instead, it's a stand-alone portion of the document that could be distributed apart from the rest of the document.
-The Executive summary reads as if the

-Introduction does not exist, and vice versa.
+Rather, it's a stand-alone portion of the document that could be distributed apart from the rest of the document.
+The Executive summary reads as if the Introduction does not exist, and vice versa.
 Think of it as a document that the CEO of a company would read in place of the complete report.
-Basically, describe motivation, objective, approach, and results.
-Specifically, consider and address as applicable:
+Basically, describe motivation, approach, and results.
+Specifically, include:

 - a.
 What is the design problem? - b.
 What are the technical problems? - c.
-What is the overall design/technical/objective(s)? - d.
-What tools/methods are used to guide the work? - e.
-What is the selected design solution? - f.
+What is the selected design solution? - d.
+What is the overall design/technical/objective(s)? - e.
+What tools/methods are used to guide the work? - f.
 What are the key performance specifications? - g.
 What is the proof of concept?
 What demonstrates that the solution works? - h.
-What are the next steps/future work
+What are the next steps/future work?